Two favorite words: Mediterranean and nachos.

 Step 1: THE PITA BREAD!

-So pita triangles of pita go into the oven to crisp up (hello, must have crunchy nachos).
+So pita triangles of pita go into the oven on a large baking sheet to crisp up (hello, we must have crunchy nachos).

 Step 2: THE TOPPINGS!

 - chickpeas (which also crisp up with the pita)

 - kalamata olives

 - pepperoncini (banana peppers as I like to call them)

 - feta crumbles